helium/HIP/0024-transfer-percentage-of-hotspot.md

 [alternatives]: #rationale-and-alternatives

-The rationale for this change is seven-fold.
+The rationale for this change is six-fold.

 1. Enable trust-minimized co-ownership of hotspots
 2. Save time for participants of host-owner relationships
-3. Remove the hard-cap of how many hotspots an owner can deploy to hosts.
-Right now, if a host only has time to perform 'x' payments, the host can only deploy 'x' hotspots
-4. Allow hosts to see their HNT earnings in real-time in the Helium app
+3. Allow hosts to see their hotspot and HNT earnings breakdowns within the Helium app
-5. Reduce the need for hotspot earnings tracker platforms
+4. Reduce the dependance hotspot earnings tracker platforms
-6. Simplify tax reporting
+5. Simplify tax reporting
-7. Remove DC cost associated with regularly paying out HNT
+6. Remove DC cost associated with regularly paying out HNT

 An alternative design would be to allow owners to allocate a percentage of HNT earnings from a hotspot to a different address.
 We believe this to be the inferior option as it does not